-ITS Data Warehouse (AD2) Medium Priority Includes all the data collection and management capabilities of the ITS Data Mart.
-Adds the functionality to allow collection of data from multiple agencies and data sources across modal an jurisdictional boundaries.
-Recommended Projects Lawrence-Douglas County Archive Data Warehouse Duse
+ITS Data Warehouse (AD2)

+Includes all the data collection and management capabilities of the ITS Data Mart.
+Adds the functionality to allow collection of data from multiple agencies and data sources across modal and jurisdictional boundaries.

+Lawrence-Douglas County Archive Data Warehouse